How much will you earn as a trainee solicitor?

 Each summer we survey leading law firms about their trainee solicitor starting salaries.
 Compare the 2020/21 results below... just make sure you think about the whole package (size of firm, type of clients, areas of practice, quality of training) before applying.

-The TARGETjobs Law team has surveyed graduate recruiters about starting salaries for their next intake of trainee solicitors – and their salaries for newly-qualified solicitors at the end of their two-year training contract or 'period of recognised training'.
-Some firms have increased their trainee salaries since we surveyed them last year: Addleshaw Goddard, Dentons, Kennedys and Norton Rose Fulbright.
-You'll see that 22 of our advertising law firms now offer trainee starting salaries of £40,000 or above.
+The targetjobs Law team has surveyed graduate recruiters about starting salaries for their next intake of trainee solicitors – and their salaries for newly qualified solicitors at the end of their two-year training contract (also known as a 'period of recognised training' or even ‘qualifying work experience’ under the new qualification route).

 Who pays the highest training contract starting salaries among commercial law firms?

-Fierce competition for outstanding candidates means that the big international and City firms offer very competitive graduate salaries.
-Most City firms are offering salaries between £40,000 and £50,000 to first-year trainees.
-Salaries on qualification as a solicitor with these firms are often between around £70,000 and £130,000.
-American firms with London offices have tended to offer the highest salaries to their trainees.
+Fierce competition for outstanding candidates means that the big international and City firms offer generous graduate salaries.
+For example, most City firms are offering salaries between £40,000 and £50,000 to first-year trainees.
+Within City firms, US firms with London offices have tended to offer the highest salaries to their trainees (both Morgan, Lewis & Bockius and Latham & Watkins offer £50,000 to trainees in their first year).
+Salaries on qualification as a solicitor are also generous, with City, international and US firms offering between £75,000 and £135,000.

 Salaries are lower outside London, in line with the local cost of living.
-Bristol firm Burges Salmon pays £35,000 to its trainees; with £50,000 paid to newly-qualified solicitors (NQs).
+For example, Bristol firm Burges Salmon pays £36,000 to its trainees and £52,500 to newly qualified solicitors (NQs).

 Round up of training contract starting salaries and on qualification